Kotlin/dokka/docs/topics/runners/cli.md

     <def title="documentedVisibilities">
         <p>The set of visibility modifiers that should be documented.</p>
         <p>
-            This can be used if you want to document protected/internal/private declarations within a specific package, as well as if you want to exclude public declarations and only document internal API.
+            This can be used if you want to document protected/internal/private declarations within this package, as well as if you want to exclude public declarations and only document internal API.
         </p>
         <p>Can be configured on source set level.</p>
         <p>Default: <code>PUBLIC</code>.</p>